Skip to content

 Regular Cleaning Tips

-• Dust regularly: Use a soft cloth or duster to remove dust from the bed frame, headboard, and footboard.
+• Dust often: Use a soft cloth or duster to clean the bed frame, headboard, and footboard.

-• Vacuum upholstery: For upholstered bed frames, use a vacuum cleaner with an upholstery attachment to remove dirt and crumbs.
+• Vacuum fabric parts: If your bed is upholstered, use a vacuum with a soft brush attachment to remove dust and crumbs.

-• Change linens frequently: Wash your sheets, pillowcases, and blankets regularly to maintain hygiene and prevent dust mites.
+• Wash bedding often: Clean your sheets, pillowcases, and blankets regularly to keep the bed fresh and hygienic.

-• Upholstery: Vacuum regularly and spot clean as needed.
-Follow care instructions on fabric labels.
+• Upholstery: Vacuum it often and spot clean when needed.
+Always check the fabric care label first.

-• Handle with care: Avoid jumping on the bed or putting excessive weight on it.
+Use it gently: Avoid jumping on the bed or putting too much weight on one area.

-• Use a mattress protector: Protect your mattress from spills, stains, and dust mites with a mattress protector.
+Use a mattress protector: This helps protect the mattress from spills, stains, and dust.

 Modern Beds offer elegant designs for bedroom oasis.